Makyo0/bombergirl/README.md

 Goal of this project is to develop backend server for multiplayer browser game, which is called BomberMan.

-Stack, which was used is JavaSE/SpringBoot/JavaScript
+Stack, which was used, is JavaSE/SpringBoot/JavaScript.

 Some frontend was provided by course, sourses can be found at https://github.com/rybalkinsd/atom-bomberman-frontend

-I made couple of fixes in frontend to satisfy my needs, but it still very dirty, because i'm not javascript developer.
+I made couple of fixes in frontend to satisfy my needs, but it still very dirty, because I'm not javascript developer.

 Backend is fully developed by myself.